lmsqueezy/laravel/README.md

 Make sure to select all event types.
 The path you should point to is `/lemon-squeezy/webhook` by default. **We also very much recommend to [verify webhook signatures](#verifying-webhook-signatures).**

+If you wish to use [Ngrok](https://ngrok.com/) or [Expose](https://github.com/beyondcode/expose) to recieve incoming hooks then you may also use the `artisan lmsqueezy:listen` command.
+This command will send a webhook endpoint to the Lemon Squeezy API and remove the webhook when quitting the command.

+### Webhooks

+Finally, make sure to set up incoming webhooks.
+This is necessary in both development and production environments.
+Go to [your Lemon Squeezy's webhook settings](https://app.lemonsqueezy.com/settings/webhooks) and point the URL to your exposed local app.
+You can use [Ngrok](https://ngrok.com/), [Expose](https://github.com/beyondcode/expose), or another tool of your preference for this purpose.
+Laravel also offers solutions for sharing your site with [Valet](https://laravel.com/docs/valet#sharing-sites), [Sail](https://laravel.com/docs/10.x/sail#sharing-your-site), and [Herd](https://herd.laravel.com).

+Make sure to select all event types.
+The path you should point to is `/lemon-squeezy/webhook` by default. **We highly recommend verifying webhook signatures, as described in [Verifying Webhook Signatures](#verifying-webhook-signatures).**

+If you intend to use [Ngrok](https://ngrok.com/) or [Expose](https://github.com/beyondcode/expose) to receive incoming webhooks, you can leverage the `artisan lmsqueezy:listen` command.
+This command will conveniently set up a webhook via the Lemon Squeezy API and automatically remove it when you exit the command.

+In the event that the created webhooks are not tidied up for any reason, you can also utilize the `--cleanup` option to remove all webhooks associated with the same domains as those configured in Ngrok or Expose.

 #### Webhooks & CSRF Protection

 Incoming webhooks should not be affected by [CSRF protection](https://laravel.com/docs/csrf).
 To prevent this, add your webhook path to the except list of your `App\Http\Middleware\VerifyCsrfToken` middleware: